 Military air activity in South America as part of counter-narcotics operations

-Isobel Linsell
+Isobel Kerr

 View profile

-Isobel Linsell
+Isobel Kerr

 Prior to joining she was a Geopolitical Intelligence Analyst for a travel risk management company, where, in addition to this role, was part of a team that managed an airline safety database.